updated

 During term-time, all meals are provided in our school cafeteria.
 There is always a vegetarian alternative and most allergies can be catered for.
 Our boarders live in small "families" in houses on site.
 Assistants are attached to a family, eating meals with them in the school cafeteria, helping with evening study periods and spending an evening each week doing activities ranging from hiking to cinema visits to cooking pizza.
 About 20 staff members also live on site.

 It should go without saying that drugs are completely forbidden for all staff and students.
-It is also not permitted to smoke in the apartment.
+It is also not permitted to smoke in the room/ apartment.
 For over 18s there is a designated smoking area on site.

 • What else ...